GhostEntity12/ghostentity12.github.io/projects/spaceship-link.md

   - Massimo Gamboni
 ---

-Spaceship Link was a one week project developed in February 2021 as part of the Brackeys 2021.1 Game Jam.
+Spaceship Link was a one week project developed in February 2021 as part of the **[Brackeys 2021.1 Game Jam](https://itch.io/jam/brackeys-5)**.

 ### About Spaceship Link
 Spaceship Link is a co-op twin stick shooter where the closer the two players' ships are, the more damage the players do.
 Players need to shoot down enemy ships to defend a trio of satellites for as long as possible, gaining score for each ship they destroy.